achernyakevich-sc/github-markdown-toc/README.md

 # Description

-This is a simple script that helps you create ToC in markup files such as README.md or wiki.
+This is a simple script that helps you create ToC in markdown files such as README.md or wiki.

 # Installation